orsonteodoro/muslx32/README.txt

     priority: 3

 Works:
--firefox 45.x only - except when using alsa audio and jit.  javascript works but through interpreter.  pulseaudio untested.
+-firefox 45.x only - except when using pulseaudio and jit.  javascript works but through interpreter.
 YouTube works with alsa audio.
 -strace (for debugging) from this overlay.
 It depends on musl from this overlay since bits/user.h is broken in musl.
 -gdb (for debugging) from this overlay.
 It depends on musl from this overlay since bits/user.h is broken in musl.
 -X (for windowing system)